pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0119.md

 The [SwiftUINavigation][sui-nav-gh] library provides tools that allow you to drive navigation in your features using a single enum.
-This makes it possible to prove at compile time that only a single destination can be active at a time, and helping to reduce the complexity of your features.
+This makes it possible to prove at compile time that only a single destination can be active at a time, helping reduce the complexity of your features.

 For example, if you have an observable model for a meeting that is capable of showing an edit feature in a sheet, drilling down to a record meeting feature, or showing an alert, then an optimal